samlopezruiz/TimeseriesQuantileForecast/README.md

 ## Model
-The forecasting model used in this work is presented in the following paper: https://arxiv.org/pdf/1912.09363.pdf <br>
+The forecasting model used in this work is presented in the following paper (not of my authorship ): https://arxiv.org/pdf/1912.09363.pdf <br>
-The model consists on a novel attention-based architecture which combines high-performance multi-horizon forecasting with interpretable insights into temporal dynamics. <br>
+and its respective code can be found in: https://github.com/google-research/google-research/tree/master/tft The model consists on a novel attention-based architecture which combines high-performance multi-horizon forecasting with interpretable insights into temporal dynamics. <br>

-Its respective code can be found in: https://github.com/google-research/google-research/tree/master/tft
+The proposal of this work is the multi-objective framework for tuning the model according to the decision-maker preferences.
 <br>
 The quantile predictions obtained are plotted with the following nomenclature:
 * _Target variable_: